 Check on the Surgeon’s Experience Levels

-It’s wise to ask a surgeon how many procedures he or she performs annually.
-Studies show that surgeons who conduct 12 or more knee replacements per year are more likely to have a record of success.
-Likewise, hospitals that perform 25 or more TKRs annually have a better track record.
+It’s wise to ask a surgeon how many procedures they perform annually.
+Studies show that surgeons who conduct 12 or more total knee replacements (TKRs) per year are more likely to have a record of success.
+Likewise, hospitals that perform 25 or more TKRs annually have the best track records.
 The best surgeons often perform hundreds of procedures each year.

-Specialists in knee replacement gain valuable experience by performing operations.
-However, they can also expand their knowledge through continuing education.
-This includes learning about new technologies, cutting-edge surgical approaches, and new devices.
+Specialists in knee replacement gain valuable experience mainly by performing operations, but they can also expand their knowledge through continued education.
+This includes learning about:

-If you believe that a specific device or surgical approach may be right for you, it is important to determine if the prospective surgeon is trained in that area or is able to implant that device.
-Typically, in order to use a specific surgical method or device, a surgeon will have received training from the manufacturer.
-Also, hospitals sometimes prefer certain manufacturers and devices.
-By visiting a manufacturer’s site, you will likely find a surgeon near you trained in the desired technology.
-Yet, at the same time, it’s important to respect your surgeon’s recommendations.
-He or she is best equipped to determine which implant is right for you.
-Work with your surgeon to understand the choice he or she makes.
-Don’t be afraid to ask plenty of questions.
-It’s important to be comfortable with the technology used.
+If you think a specific device or surgical approach may be right for you, it’s important to determine if your prospective surgeon is trained in that area or is able to implant that device.
+Typically, in order to use a specific surgical method or device, a surgeon will receive training from the manufacturer.
+Hospitals sometimes prefer certain manufacturers and devices.
+By visiting a manufacturer’s website, you will likely find a surgeon near you trained in that technology.

-For example, if you have pre-existing condition like anemia or diabetes, or if you have had other trauma that will complicate your surgery, you should inquire about the surgeon’s experience to handle these types of cases.
+For example, if you have any pre-existing conditions like anemia or diabetes, or if you have had other trauma that may complicate surgery, inquire about the surgeon’s experience in handling these types of cases.

 Meet with the Surgeon One-on-One

 Once you have compiled a short list of potential surgeons, you will want to schedule a consultation with each one.
-During these sessions you should discuss your situation, solicit their opinion, and decide if they are the right surgeon for you.
+During these sessions, you will want to:

 Before the Appointment

-In addition, you should prepare a set of questions, including questions focusing on his or her experience with cases like yours and the technology that will be used.
+In addition, you should prepare a set of questions.
+Focus on what the doctor’s experience is with cases like yours, and what technologies they will use.

 During the Appointment

-Share your questions and concerns and ask about the benefits and risks of the procedure.
+- the benefits and risks of the procedure

 Office Staff and Environment